yogthos/mastodon-bot/README.md

                       ;; optional visibility flag: direct, private, unlisted, public ;; defaults to public
                       :visibility "unlisted"
-                      ;; optional boolean to mark content as sensitive :sensitive? true
+                      ;; optional boolean to mark content as sensitive.
+Defaults to true.
+                      :sensitive? true
                       ;; optional boolean defaults to false
                       ;; only sources containing media will be posted when set to true :media-only? true
-                      ;; optional limit for the post length :max-post-length 300
+                      ;; optional limit for the post length.
+Defaults to 300.
+                      :max-post-length 300
-                      ;; optional signature for posts
+                      ;; optional signature for posts.
+Defaults to "not present".
                       :signature "#newsbot"}
              ;; optionally try to resolve URLs in posts to skip URL shorteners ;; defaults to false